Lower Back Pain Treatment

 Does Chiropractic Care For Low Back Pain Really Work?

 Results of multiple studies confirm the effectiveness of chiropractic treatments for lower back pain.
 In fact, some study results indicate that treatments received from a chiropractor outperformed traditional treatments.

 The National Center for Biotechnology Information published results of a 2004 study where researchers assessed 192 study participants with low back pain.
 Participants received either muscle relaxant medications with sham adjustments, placebo with sham adjustments or chiropractic adjustments with placebo medications.
 Researchers concluded that chiropractic treatment proved more beneficial in reducing participants’ low back pain than the placebo medications and more beneficial than muscle relaxants or placebo in reducing Global Impression of Severity Scale (GIS).

 In another study, researchers measured the likelihood of study participants filling prescription opioid medications when participants received chiropractic care and among participants who did not receive chiropractic treatments.
 Results showed that individuals receiving treatment from a chiropractor were 55 percent less likely to fill the prescription than those not receiving treatment from a chiropractor.

-How Can Pike Therapy Center Help Reduce My Lower Back Pain?
+How We Help You Reduce My Lower Back Pain?

 Dr. Briggs has the knowledge and expertise to diagnose and treat your low back pain.
-He helps patients throughout Huber Heights and the Dayton area reach their goal of improved wellness, improved lifestyle and reduced lower back pain.
-Contact Pike Chiropractic Therapy Center for an appointment to get relief from your lower back pain at 937-236-1705.
+He helps patients throughout Dayton area reach their goal of improved wellness, improved lifestyle and reduced lower back pain.
+Contact Us for an appointment to get relief from your lower back pain at 937-236-1705.